 We keep your personal information only as long as we need it for the legal basis relied upon (as set out in Section 2 above) and as permitted by applicable law.

-When your Account is deactivated, we take reasonable efforts to make sure it is no longer viewable on the App.
-For up to 28 days, it is still possible to restore your Account if it was accidentally or wrongfully deactivated.
+When you delete your Account, or it is deactivated by us, we make sure it is no longer viewable in the App.
+For up to 28 days, it is still possible to restore your Account if it was accidentally deleted or wrongfully deactivated.
 After 28 days, we begin the process of deleting your personal information from our systems, unless:

 Warning: Even after you remove information from your profile or delete your Account, copies of that information may still be viewable and/or accessed to the extent such information has been previously shared with others, or copied or stored by others.
 We cannot control this, nor do we accept any liability for this.
 If you have given third party applications or websites access to your personal information, they may retain such information to the extent permitted under their terms of service or privacy policies.